Nia House Board Candidates

 Until recently I served on the Board of a small community organization fostering community and connections among Richmond families.
 Professionally, I do accessibility and communications work for an arts and disability organization in Richmond called NIAD, and I have a background in program management in higher education and non-profits arts institutions like UC Berkeley, SFMOMA and California College of the Arts.
 If elected, I would bring these skills and experience to my role as Board member with dedication and joy.

-I would like a seat on the Board of Directors as a parent representative.
-I have been a member of the Nia House community for more than 4 years.
+I would like to continue on the Board of Directors as a parent representative.
+I have been a member of the Nia House community for more than 5 years.
 My daughter Drea is an alumni of Nia House.
-After spending years at Nia House, Drea graduated and gave Nia House to her toddler sister, Dreu.
-Dreu is now thriving and enjoying life in her toddler program with teachers Cinnamon, Serena and Iris.
+After spending years at Nia House, Drea graduated and gave Nia House to her not primary aged sister, Dreu.
+Dreu is now thriving and enjoying life Primary North.

 The Nia House community is welcoming, understanding and accepting of all.
 My older son attended public elementary school, so he did not get the Nia House experience.
 Prior to becoming part of the Nia House family, we never experienced a love like this.
 Nia House provides families with such strong community bonding and family-like connections while still maintaining a structured yet free educational experience.